 In the general population, injuries to the elbow are rarely caused by stress inflicted on the joint while throwing.
-But for serious amateur pitchers and their professional counterparts, who may be throwing the ball between 70-100 miles an hour, each pitch places a high degree of force on the joint.
-Over time, this repetitive motion can lead to inflammation, cartilage injuries, the development of bone spurs, and eventually tearing of the medial collateral ligament (MCL).
+But for serious amateur pitchers and their professional counterparts, who may be throwing the ball between 70 to 100 miles an hour, each pitch places a high degree of force on the joint.
+Over time, this repetitive motion can lead to inflammation, cartilage injuries, the development of bone spurs, and eventually tearing of the medial collateral ligament (MCL) of the elbow.

 The MCL is part of a complex of ligaments and tendons that attach and stabilize the bones of the lower and upper arm where they meet at the elbow.
-Specifically, the MCL attaches the ulna - which, together with the radius, make up the bones of the lower arm - with the humerus, the bone in the upper arm.
+Specifically, the MCL attaches the ulna – which, together with the radius, make up the bones of the lower arm – with the humerus, the bone in the upper arm.
 When the MCL is torn, the individual retains full range of motion in the joint and the ability to throw, but cannot exert significant force.
-MCL tears are often the result of a gradual process of attenuation; it may not be immediately apparent that the ligament is torn.
-However, some people report hearing a pop at the time of injury.
+MCL tears of the elbow are often the result of a gradual process of attenuation (weakening).
+It may not be immediately clear that the ligament has been torn, but some people report hearing a pop at the time of injury.

 Fortunately, surgical treatment of MCL tears often yields excellent results.
 Known by baseball fans everywhere as the "Tommy John surgery" – named for the pitcher with whom it is most frequently associated – construction of the medial collateral ligament benefits both professional and amateur athletes.

-The surgery used to reconstruct the MCL in Tommy John's left arm almost thirty years ago, was developed by Dr. Frank Jobe.
+The surgery, first used to reconstruct the MCL in Tommy John's left arm in 1974, was developed by Dr. Frank Jobe.
 Since then, hundreds of athletes have undergone the procedure in which a tendon is taken from another part of the body and acts as a replacement for the injured ligament.
 The usual source for the tendon is the palmaris longus, a vestigial structure in the forearm.
 A second choice is the accessory hamstring tendon.